OBDS-Training/Help/content/en/docs/linux/bashrc/index.md

 * read, write, and execute for you and your user group
 * read and write for every other user

-{{< alert icon="👉" text="The home directory and project directories that you are given access to have strict permissions.
-As such, other users do not have access to your home directory: they cannot see the list of files in your home directory nor their contents." />}}

 ```bash
 umask 002
 ```

+{{< alert icon="👉" text="The home directory and project directories that you are given access to have strict permissions.
+As such, other users do not have access to your home directory: they cannot see the list of files in your home directory nor their contents." />}}

+### Modules

 The following chunk of code uses the `module` command to put a version of the `git` program on the `PATH` that is more recent than the version originally installed with